thesoundsofasun/mpv-custom-build/README.md

   - download "config" folder from the source "https://github.com/thesoundsofasun/mpv-custom-build/tree/main/config" and drop all of the files into your preferred config directory (%appdata%\mpv)

 - Download necessary binaries:
-  - Download FluidSynth release from https://github.com/FluidSynth/fluidsynth/releases?page=2#release-v2.3.5
+  - Download FluidSynth release from https://github.com/FluidSynth/fluidsynth/releases?page=2#release-v2.3.5 (or just download "midi-synth" folder from my repository and drop it in the C:\Program Files\MPV Player" directory)
    - Create "midi-synth" folder in "C:\Program Files\MPV Player" directory
    - Unpack the archive and drop all of the binaries from the bin folder in newly created "midi-synth" folder
    - Download .sf2 soundfont this for example "https://github.com/craffel/pretty-midi/blob/main/pretty_midi/TimGM6mb.sf2"